It’s hard to know what to expect from a church you’ve never been to. So, we want to give you a heads up.

 When the worship concludes, Pastor Gene typically gives a prophecy update, showing how trends in the news corroborate the centuries-old prophecies found in the Bible.

 After the prophecy update we have announcements where you can find out about our weekly schedule, ministry opportunities and special events.
 At this point we have a quick meet and greet time for people to stretch their legs and say hello if they’d like.
-Also at this point, 7th through 10th graders are dismissed for their class in the youth room.
+During 2nd Service at this point, 7th through 10th graders are dismissed for their class upstairs.

 Pastor Gene then gives a sermon on the passage of Scripture we’ve come to in our studies.
 Typically @calvaryhanford we study through books of the Bible chapter by chapter and verse by verse.
 The sermon lasts between 30 and 35 minutes, then we close with a time of prayer, reflection and more worship.

 At the end of our services there are men at the front of the sanctuary who are available for prayer.

 Afterward, people stay to talk, pray and enjoy each other’s company in the courtyard, bookstore, cafe and around campus.
 Be sure you say hello to someone you don’t recognize!

 In the mornings (6:30am-7:15am) men and sons are invited to join us in the cafe for our study.
 As guys come in they get free coffee or hot chocolate, have a time to talk and laugh with the other men who’ve come that week.
 Then we read a short devotional from a classic author like Tozer, Spurgeon or Ironside.

 After the devotional has been read, there’s a short time of prayer together, followed by a 15-20 minute study given by Assistant Pastor Geno.